cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/cipher-suites/customize-cipher-suites.md

 2. Log in to the Cloudflare dashboard and get your Global API Key in [**My Profile** > **API Tokens**](https://dash.cloudflare.com/?to=/:account/profile/api-tokens/).
 3. Get the Zone ID from the [Overview page](https://dash.cloudflare.com/?to=/:account/:zone/) of the domain you want to specify cipher suites for.
-4. Make an API call to either the [Edit zone setting](/api/operations/zone-settings-edit-single-setting) or the [Edit TLS setting for hostname](/api/operations/per-hostname-tls-settings-put) endpoint, specifying `ciphers` in the URL and listing your array of chosen cipher suites in the `value` field.
+4. Make an API call to either the [Edit zone setting](/api/operations/zone-settings-edit-single-setting) endpoint or the [Edit TLS setting for hostname](/api/operations/per-hostname-tls-settings-put) endpoint, specifying `ciphers` in the URL.
+List your array of chosen cipher suites in the `value` field.

     {{<Aside type="warning">}}
 For guidance around custom hostnames, refer to [TLS settings - Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/enforce-mtls/#cipher-suites).